hwali/iosxr_Inline_Analysis/README.md

 Offline Analysis can also doable as outputs saved in CSV file.

-All needed files have been upload, for case base secanrio can demonstrate on GNS3 all related file have been upload too.
+All needed files have been uploaded, for case base secanrio can be demonstrate on GNS3 all related files have been uploaded too.

 *****Requirements*****